AmrSaber/color-sort-puzzle-solver/readme.md

 You can enter the configuration of the game at any state (beginning or mid-game) and the solver will solve the game starting from that position.

 This solver will either find the optimal solution, or print that there is no solution.
+There is also an option to find suboptimal solution, which is a lot quicker to calculate.

 ## Game explanation